cmate5614530/cmate5614530/README.md

 ### About Me
 - As a full stack developer with Web2 & Web3, I have been doing my best to give clients only satisfied results.
 - I always keep learning trending & innovative technologies/skills.
-- I will implement your great idea to be alive.
+- I will make your great idea live.
 - I work full time and prefer long-term collaboration.
 - You can [send mail](mailto:cmate5614530@gmail.com) or contact me via [skype](https://join.skype.com/invite/fm0GRG34ND1D)
 ### My Skills